brglng/vim-im-select/README.md

   normal mode, or do nothing if not
 - Switch back to your previous IM on `FocusLost` if you are in normal mode, or do nothing if not
-- Switch back to your previous IM before exiting Vim if you are in normal mode, or do nothing if not
+- If you are using a GUI (e.g., GVim), switch back to your previous IM before exiting Vim if you are in normal mode, or do nothing if you are in insert mode.
+If you are under a terminal, switch to the default IM of your choice before exiting Vim.

 ## Requirements